 Get a Halloween pinata and fill it with favorite candies and prizes.
-Break it open as a family then do the standard post trick or treating candy swapping and sorting!
+Break it open then do the standard post trick or treating candy swapping and sorting!

 You could also use the candy to play one of our favorite birthday party games using candy!

 Other Halloween Activities

 And of course, there are always the Halloween activities you can do outside the house!
 Here is just a quick list if you need some great ideas!